liddiard/slack-meetups/README.md

 # meetups

-Randomly pair people in a Slack channel for 1:1 meetups.
+A Slack bot that randomly pairs users in a Slack channel for 1:1 meetups.
 Meet new, interesting people in your company, club, or group!

-This Slack bot:
+## Features:

-- Requests a custom introduction for each person
+- 💬 Requests a custom introduction for each person
-- Asks availability each round for everyone in the matching pool
+- ❓ Asks availability each round for everyone in the matching pool
-- Randomly pairs people to meet via direct message
+- 🎲 Randomly pairs people to meet via direct message
-- Collects feedback on who actually met up
+- 🤝 Collects feedback on who actually met up

 It supports variable frequency and length for rounds of matching, multiple matching "pools", and has an admin interface to manage membership, pools, and matching rounds.

-## User guide (for admins)
+## User guide for admins

 *Note: This section assumes an already-configured and deployed server.
 For deployment instructions, [see below](#deployment-instructions).*